How to Treat a Nail in Foot

 How Do You Know if a Puncture Wound is Infected?

 Any time the skin is broken there is a risk of infection.
-And because nail puncture wounds are usually deep, you want to be careful.
-Potential complications include bone infection, tetanus, and gangrene.
-Here are some signs that a wound has become infected:
+And because nail puncture wounds are usually deep, the risk is especially significant, bacteria are essentially being driven directly into the tissue beneath the skin’s surface.

 When to See a Doctor